 - An unofficial transcript, accessible through myUChicago.

-A statement of purpose, no longer than two pages, explaining:
+A statement of purpose, no longer than two pages (either single or double spaced is acceptable), explaining:

-- the applicant’s academic and professional goals, especially for their final two years at UChicago
+- the applicant’s academic or professional goals, especially for their final two years at UChicago

 - the project(s) or experience(s) the student plans to use the enrichment funds for if selected as a Stamps Scholar